 In conclusion, urgent biliary drainage for non-severe cholangitis was not necessarily associated with short LOS or other clinical outcomes compared to elective biliary drainage.
-Further investigation is warranted to evaluate the trade off of potentially higher morbidities due to the delay in ERCP and medical resources associated with urgent biliary drainage.
+Further investigation is warranted to evaluate the trade-off of potentially higher morbidities due to the delay in ERCP and medical resources associated with urgent biliary drainage.